discordeno/discordeno/site/docs/frequently-asked-questions.md

 Now, I understand that there are times when it's necessary to be able to customize this and fetch them all.
 If you are advanced enough to need these options, you should be able to simply do it yourself.
 For most users, this is just an unnecessary option.
-The main module should remain minimalistic and easy to use for 99% of users.
+The main module should remain minimalist and easy to use for 99% of users.

 ## Why Do I See errors Like "MISSING_VIEW_CHANNEL" or "BOTS_HIGHEST_ROLE_TOO_LOW"?

-Discordeno is the only library(that I have used), that has built in permission handling.
+Discordeno is one of the only libraries that has built in permission handling.
 A lot of bots get automatically banned by Discord because they forget to handle permissions.
 When bots don't check permissions and continue to send requests to the API, this leads to bots being banned.
 I have tried to request adding this feature into libraries but they were reluctant to do so because it would require the devs to maintain the library whenever an update was made by